SummaryRead the full fact sheet

 It’s important to speak with your GP before starting any weight loss program.
 This is especially important if you take any form of prescription medicine or if you have a pre-existing condition, such as:

-- diabetes (type 1, type 2 and gestational)
+- all types of diabetes including type 1, type 2 and gestational

 - pregnancy or breastfeeding